-Acceptance letters typically are sent out the end of June.
-Read the acceptance letter and all additional information very carefully as instructions on next steps will be included.
+Acceptance notifications are typically sent out sometime in July.
+Read the acceptance letter and all additional information very carefully as instructions on 'next steps' will be included.

 All students must enroll on a full time basis unless only core classes are needed and electives have been fulfilled.

 Yes, students are welcome to transfer previous coursework to Oregon Tech.
 Credit evaluation for transfer equivalency will be done by the Registrar’s Office.
 The MIT department at Oregon Tech has numerous articulation agreements with many community colleges and universities.
 These articulations are posted on the MIT website as well as the Oregon Tech webpage.
 These are meant to be guides for students to use when transferring the Pre-MIT year from another educational facility.
 View transfer credit information and equivalency tables.
 The A&P and math prerequisites must be taken within 7 and 10 years respectively.